 In presenting our solution to the LAFPC, we outlined a roadmap detailing specific tasks and timelines related to the larger projects we recommended, summarized in three distinct phases.

-By supporting Emma’s Meat Market through this type of redesign, they create intentionality in the physical space within the store to better showcase healthy options.
-They encourage community members to patronize the store and subsequently access fresh produce.
+By supporting Emma’s Meat Market through this type of redesign, they create intentionality in the physical space within the store to better showcase healthy options, encourage community members to patronize the store, and subsequently increase access to fresh produce in the surrounding food desert.

 By engaging our proposed redesign, customers will know what they can expect when they go to Emma’s, increasing patronage while leveraging technology to decrease lost time and revenue.